MuckyH20/LinuxCP/README.md

 		`$ passwd -l root`

-	1. Disable the guest account in `/etc/lightdm/lightdm.conf`
+	1. Disable the guest account in `/etc/lightdm/lightdm.conf` and then restart your session with sudo restart lightdm

 		```
 		allow-guest=false